ossf/wg-dei/CONTRIBUTING.md

 # Contributing to the OpenSSF BEAR Working Group

 Welcome!
-We're excited that you're interested in contributing to the Diversity, Equity, and Inclusion (BEAR) Working Group.
+We're excited that you're interested in contributing to the Belonging, Empowerment, Allyship and Representation (BEAR) Working Group.
 We aim to create a supportive, inclusive environment where everyone can thrive and make meaningful contributions.

 ## How to Connect with Us